 Please note: Melchizedek is a “type of Christ”

 Tithing is biblical.
 It was introduced before the Law of Moses, commanded under the Mosaic law, confirmed and practiced during Jesus’ ministry and practiced during the Church age.
 As believers we tithe not out of not because we are who live by under grace are obligated to live in joyful obedience to God.

 “One-tenth of what comes from the land is holy and belongs to the LORD” Leviticus 27:30 (GW)

 II.
 Because Jesus commended it.

-“Yes, you should tithe, and you shouldn’t leave the more important things undone either.”
-Matthew 23:23
+“Yes, you should tithe, but do not neglect the more important things undone [justice, mercy, faith].”
+Matthew 23:23 (NLT)

 III.
 Because Tithing demonstrates that God has first place in your life.

 “The purpose of tithing is to teach you to always put God in first place in your lives.”
 Deuteronomy 14:23 (LB)